SeriousOldMan/Simulator-Controller/README.md

 [3.0.2-release](https://www.dropbox.com/s/58s51i0en0bkaeg/Simulator%20Controller%203.0.2-release.zip?dl=1) (New features: New "Transfer" method for tyre pressure setups from the setup database and *Race Engineer Settings*, Refactoring of setup database code, Jona consults the Setup Database for a second opinion on tyre pressures, New switches in *Race Engineer Settings* to select Jonas strategy when calculating target tyre pressures, Unit tests for Setup Database.)

-[3.0.3-release](https://www.dropbox.com/s/ao6tvh9morp1x9m/Simulator%20Controller%203.0.3-release.zip?dl=1) (Critical bugfix for Release 3.0.2: Remaining fuel caluclation after a pitstop in races longer than an hour was not correct)
+[3.0.3-release](https://www.dropbox.com/s/ao6tvh9morp1x9m/Simulator%20Controller%203.0.3-release.zip?dl=1) (Critical bugfix for Release 3.0.2: Remaining fuel calculation after a pitstop in races longer than an hour was not correct)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - even more important - the [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-302) of this version and all the versions you might have skipped, before installing and using this version.